Arctic Star: Description

 The ribbon is 32 millimetres wide, with a 3½ millimetres wide Air Force blue band, a 6 millimetres wide Navy blue band, a 4 millimetres wide red band and a ¼ millimetre wide black pinstripe band, repeated in reverse order and separated by a 4½ millimetres wide white band.
 The three colours represent the forces which were involved in the campaign, light blue for the Air Forces, dark blue for the Navy and red for the Merchant Navy, while the central white band, edged in black, represents the Arctic.

 The design was submitted by the Ministry of Defence to the Royal Mint Advisory Committee.
 Their recommendation was submitted to the Queen for approval.

 Recipients

 The first Arctic Stars were presented to forty World War Two veterans on 19 March 2013, in London.
 As many as 120,000 veterans or their next-of-kin are believed to be eligible for the Arctic Star.
 As at 19 July 2018, the Ministry of Defence had issued 18,637 Arctic Star medals to eligible veterans on a self-nomination basis.

-On 28 September 2014, Håkon Nilsen, who served as torpedo commander on HNoMS Stord and took part in eighteen Murmansk convoys as well as the Normandy landings, was the first and only Norwegian war veteran to be awarded the Arctic Star posthumously.
+On 28 September 2014, Håkon Nilsen, who served as torpedo commander on HNoMS Stord and took part in 20 Arctic convoys as well as the Normandy landings, was the first and only Norwegian war veteran to be awarded the Arctic Star posthumously.